 Month 11, Day 30, Monday 8:45 a.m.

 When the scrying attack hit Sebastien, she immediately began empowering her new anti-divination ward.
-The skin of her back prickled like it was being stabbed with needles as the five artifact disks that Liza had embedded under the skin of her back consumed her blood.
-Sebastien channeled the magical energy this provided through the small Conduit pressed between her ankle and the inside of her boot and right back into the spell.
+The five artifact disks that Liza had embedded under the skin of her back consumed her blood, making the skin around them prickle like it was being stabbed with needles.
+This provided magical energy, which Sebastien channeled through the small Conduit pressed between her ankle and the inside of her boot, right back into the spell.

-She cursed the coppers, dropped the luggage she had been repacking into the chest at the base of her bed and hurried toward the bathrooms.
-With the ward active, it could have consequences if anyone noticed a strange difficulty focusing on her, as Liza had warned.
+She cursed the coppers, dropped the luggage she had been repacking into the chest at the base of her bed, and hurried toward the bathrooms.
+Liza had warned her that, with the ward active, anyone paying enough attention might notice a strange difficulty focusing on her, which could have very unfortunate consequences.

-If things had gone even a little differently when she and Oliver went to defend his warehouse and the people inside who were being attacked by the Morrows, she might be fully rested, clearheaded, and relatively safe.
-If that last attack by the coppers when she was trying to distract them with her shadow-familiar hadn’t hit her, she wouldn’t have fallen and cut herself, and they wouldn’t have her blood.
+If things had gone even a little differently when she and Oliver went to defend his warehouse and the people inside from the attack by the Morrows, she might be fully rested, clearheaded, and relatively safe.
+If that last attack by the coppers, when she was trying to distract them with her shadow-familiar, hadn’t hit her, she wouldn’t have fallen and cut herself, and they wouldn’t have her blood.
 She could have returned to the University without fear.

-And maybe, if she went long enough without giving them any more leads, living as Sebastien Siverling instead of Siobhan Naught, they would have given up searching for her.
+And maybe, if she had gone long enough without giving them any more leads, living as Sebastien Siverling instead of Siobhan Naught, they would have given up searching for her.

 Instead, she steeled herself, made sure she looked calm and alert, and hurried toward the Citadel and Professor Burberry’s classroom.
 She arrived a few minutes late to Introduction to Modern Magics.

-Professor Burberry gave her a stern glance, but didn’t say anything as Sebastien slipped into the seat beside Anastasia.
+Professor Burberry gave her a stern glance but said nothing as Sebastien slipped into the seat beside Anastasia.

 “Are you alright?” the girl murmured to her, her eyes roving over Sebastien’s face with concern.